pavlin-policar/opentsne-paper/benchmarks/README.md

 conda env create -f logs/00--conda_env.yml
 ```

-Please note that **Julia is not available via conda on OSX systems**.
+**WARNING**: Please note that Julia is not available via conda on OSX systems.
 To replicate the environment on an OSX system, please modify `logs/00--conda_env.yml` and remove the `julia` package from the `environment` section.
 The Julia benchmarks will not be run, but the Python and R benchmarks will be unaffected.

 ## Generating figures